atxp-dev/sdk/packages/atxp-polygon/test/browser/README.md

 - Make sure you're using a browser that supports wallet extensions

 ### "Module not found" errors
-- Make sure you've built the package: `npm run build`
+- Make sure you've built the package: `cd packages/atxp-polygon && npm run build`
-- Check that you're serving the files with a web server (not opening HTML directly)
+- Check that you're serving from the monorepo root (not from a subdirectory)
+- Verify the server is running: `npx -y http-server -p 8000 -c-1 --cors` from the monorepo root
+- Don't open HTML directly - must be served via HTTP server

 ### Initialization fails
 - Check that you're on the correct network in your wallet